in ,

 For a smooth vodka, opt for Tito’s, Grey Goose, or Ketel One.
 When making strawberry syrup, use fresh, ripe strawberries for the best natural sweetness.
 If you prefer a store-bought strawberry syrup, brands like Monin or Torani offer high-quality options.

-See also Lavender Sangria
+See also Royal Eclipse

 Similar Cocktails